AdiZav/regex_locator/README.md

 The tests are ran in a docker container.

-For full documantion - 'Regex Locator.pdf
+For full documantion - 'Regex Locator.pdf'